 Yesterday my Nikon D750 arrived.
 I think I have shot only 20 shots at the most on it.
-These are just my first impressions on holding it and going through the menu.
+These are my first impressions of holding it and going through the menu.

-The very first thing I noticed when picking up the camera is all my lenses felt a lot heavier than they do on my Nikon D4.
+I first noticed when picking up the camera that all my lenses felt much heavier than on my Nikon D4.

-So while the camera itself is tremendously lighter this shifts the balance.
-I feel like most of my lenses now feel more like the long glass were I feel like the camera is mounted to the lens rather than the lens being mounted to the camera.
+So while the camera itself is tremendously lighter, this shifts the balance.
+Most of my lenses now feel like long glass, where I feel like the camera is lighter than the lens.

 Another change I noticed is the grip is different.
-I think I may like it more, but only time will tell if I prefer the deeper feel of the grip.
+I may like it more, but only time will tell if I prefer the deeper feel of the grip.

-This is my first Nikon that had Wi-Fi built into the camera.
-I have been doing this with my Fuji X-E2, but can tell you that the Nikon App for my Android phone works superior to the Fuji system.
+The D750 is my first Nikon that had Wi-Fi built into the camera.
+I have been doing this with my Fuji X-E2, but I can tell you that the Nikon App for my Android phone works superior to the Fuji system.

 You can control the camera remotely or view photos.

-I will write more about the camera in the coming days, but for now the first really cool feature I love that I do not have on my Nikon D4 is the built in Wi-Fi.
+I will write more about the camera in the coming days, but for now, the built-in Wi-Fi is the first cool feature I love that I do not have on my Nikon D4.

-What I like is the ability to take photos with my camera and immediately share these through social media.
-I have done this with my Fuji, but really hate the JPEGs from the Fuji.
+I like the ability to take photos with my camera and immediately share these through social media.
+I have done this with my Fuji, but I wouldn’t say I like the JPEGs from the Fuji.
 It makes people look like wax figures.